Is Catania safe to visit? A comprehensive safety guide

 Top petty crimes and scams in Catania affecting tourists

 Catania is one of the most visited cities in Sicily for its breathtaking attractions and historical value.
-With the many people going in and out of the city every day, the area has become a hotspot for many petty crimes, and tourists are the usual targets.
-However, as long as you’re aware of what awaits you in the city and always mindful of your belongings, you can avoid being a victim of a petty crime.
+With the many people going in and out of the city every day, the area does have petty crimes, and tourists are the usual targets.
+However, as long as you’re aware of the city and always mindful of your belongings, you can avoid petty crime.

 Pickpocketing

-Pickpocketing is a major issue in the city of Catania, especially in crowded areas like markets, train stations, and touristy places.
+Pickpocketing is an issue in the city of Catania, especially in crowded areas like markets, train stations, and touristy places.
 Whenever you’re outside, make sure you keep your belongings close to you and don’t leave them unattended.

 Overpricing